awbla/awbla-student-workflow/content/2-photography.md

 Practically these settings mean once we start shooting an artifact, we cannot change the zoom of the camera, either intentionally (to capture more or less of the object) or by accidentally bumping it.
 We also cannot use a mode that automatically changes the Aperture/F-Stop.
 The ISO is the least likely to be changed inadvertently over the course of the shoot.

-##### These settings will change for each *Level* of the shoot
+##### These settings will *change for each Level* of the shoot
-- the focus will change for each level (horizontal, mid, high) but must be held consistent within that view <!--The focus will change with each level (horizontal, medium, highest), but must be held consistent within that view-->
+- The height of the camera (horizontal, medium, high)
+- The camera focus for each level (horizontal, medium, high); once you set the camera focus for a View and a Level (like View 1: Level 1), it must remain consistent throughout all pictures at that Level
+   - As discussed in Step 9 below, you will manually set/reset the focus before taking photos at each level
-- *Do not use autofocus*
+   - **Do not use autofocus**

 -------------